AcademySoftwareFoundation/opencue.io/content/docs/Other guides/applying-database-migrations.md

 1. Stop Cuebot, by either killing the Cuebot process or stopping its container.

-1. Run the `flyway` command to execute the migrations, using the credentials from the original [database installation](/docs/getting-started/setting-up-the-database).
+.
+Run the `flyway` command to execute the migrations, using the credentials from the original [database installation](/docs/getting-started/setting-up-the-database).
 Run this from the root folder of the OpenCue repo.
     ```shell
     flyway -url=jdbc:postgresql://$DB_HOST/$DB_NAME -user=$USER -n -locations=filesystem:cuebot/src/main/resources/conf/ddl/postgres/migrations migrate
     ```

+1. Update Cuebot by following the installation instructions on [Deploying Cuebot](/docs/getting-started/deploying-cuebot).

 1. Restart Cuebot.